Arizona Divorce | Keep the House If You Know…

 Do You Know What You’re Getting Stuck With?

-Have you considered all of the costs of keeping your current home?
-Not just the mortgage, but property taxes, HOA fees, insurance, maintenance, and repairs.
+Have you considered all the ongoing costs of keeping your current home?
+Not just the mortgage, but property taxes, HOA fees, insurance, and maintenance?

 Are you planning on spousal or child support to help you pay the housing cost?
-What happens if your former spouse dies?
+What happens if your former spouse dies and your spousal or child support ends?

 How will you pay for vacations?